40843245/ASP.NET-web-form/syntax/tutorial guide/CH2 -- Document Type Declaration.md

 + meaning of Document Type Declaration

++ importance of Document Type Declaration for most web development

 ## CH2.1 -- basic structure of Document Type Declaration
 + It MUST be next below to Page Directives